 It is students’ responsibility to keep records of their absent days.
 Students are not informed about this.

-Summer School is a six-week language course applied by the instructors of Medipol University Language School.
+Summer Course is a six-week language course applied by the instructors of Medipol University Language School.
 It is NOT obligatory.

-15. Is it possible to skip Summer School?
+18. Is it possible to skip Summer Course?

-Students who do not take part in Summer School can finish preparatory program by getting a score
+Students who do not take part in Summer Course can finish preparatory program by getting a score

 of 75 or higher from the proficiency exam taken place every September.
 Besides, they can finish the